MA Course

 • 1 freely chosen art song or aria with piano accompaniment

 The chosen repertoire must be in minimum two languages and the pieces must be sung in the original language and by memory.
 Applicants must provide a list of the chosen pieces.
-The Institute will provide a piano accompanist.

 5. Piano